“I have soft teeth… It’s a genetic thing.”

-At least that’s what I was always told by my Dentists.
+At least that’s what my dentists told me.

-And this started me on the journey in which I created my 9-step cavity healing protocol, that works!
+This started me on my journey in which I created my 9-step Cavity Healing Protocol, that works!

 “This time would would be different,” I thought.
-After all I had prepared for this moment with extra flossing, using clove and tea tree oil.
+After all I had prepared for that dental visit with months of extra flossing, using clove and tea tree oil.

 “You have some really clean teeth!”
 My hygienist remarked after my cleaning, “I didn’t even find any plaque!”

 I softened in my chair.
 “I’ve got this one in the bag,” I thought, and relaxed.
 The dentist came in.
 I was exited to show him my great teeth.
-At the completion of his exam, just when I thought I was in the clear…
+But at the completion of his exam, just when I thought I was in the clear…

-My dentist told me I had 5 cavities and another $1600 in fillings!
+My dentist told me I had 5 more cavities and another $1600 in fillings!

-I said halfheartedly, “I’ll call later for a drilling appointment,” as I took the dental bill home in my pocket.
+I said halfheartedly, “I’ll call later for a drilling appointment,” as I took the dental bill home, crumpled up in my pocket.

-My mouth was already like a mine of filled caverns.
+My mouth was already like a mine of filled caverns!
+How could this be?!

 “What percentage of my tooth structure has been lost to fillings?”
 I often wondered.

-And can this be reversed, does tooth enamel grow back?
-I wondered.
+And, “can this be reversed, does tooth enamel grow back?”

-Then I read a statistic that by the time people turned 65, they have an average of 4 real teeth left.
+Then I read a statistic that by the time people turn 65, they have an average of 4 real teeth left!

 Obviously, modern dentistry was failing to heal cavities.